coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/coder-api.md

 The Coder plugin makes it easy to bring the entire Coder API into your Backstage deployment.

+Note: this covers the main expected use cases with the plugin.
+For more information and options on customizing your Backstage deployment further, see our [Advanced API guide](./coder-api-advanced.md).

 ### Before you begin

 Please ensure that you have the Coder plugin fully installed before proceeding.
 You can find instructions for getting up and running in [our main README](../../README.md).

-### Software architecture

-All Coder plugin logic is centered around the `useCoderApi` custom hook.
-Calling this exposes an object with all Coder API methods, but does not provide any caching.
-For this, we recommend using React Query/Tanstack Query.
-The plugin already has a dependency on v4 of the plugin, and even provides a `useCoderQuery` convenience hook to make querying with the API even easier.
+### Important hooks for using the Coder API

+There are a few React hooks that are needed to interact with the Coder API.
+These can be split into three categories: React Query hooks, core plugin hooks, and convenience hooks.

+#### React Query hooks

+The Coder plugin uses React Query/TanStack Query for all of its data caching.
+We recommend that you use it for your own data caching, because of the sheer amount of headaches it can spare you.

+There are three main hooks that you will likely need:

+- `useQuery` - Query and cache data
+- `useMutation` - Perform mutations on an API resource
+- `useQueryClient` - Coordinate queries and mutations

+#### Core plugin hooks

+These are hooks that provide direct access to various parts of the Coder API.

+- `useCoderApi` - Exposes an object with all available Coder API methods
+- `useCoderAuth` - Provides methods and state values for interacting with your current Coder auth session

+#### Convenience hooks

+- `useCoderQuery` - Simplifies wiring up `useQuery`, `useCoderApi`, and `useCoderAuth`

-## Main recommendations for accessing the API
+## Recommendations for accessing the API

 1. If querying data, prefer `useCoderQuery`.
-It automatically wires up all auth logic to React Query, and lets you access the Coder API via its query function. `useQuery` is also a good escape hatch if `useCoderQuery` doesn't meet your needs, but it requires more work to wire up correctly.
+It automatically wires up all auth logic to React Query (which includes pausing queries if the user is not authenticated).
+It also lets you access the Coder API via its query function. `useQuery` is also a good escape hatch if `useCoderQuery` doesn't meet your needs, but it requires more work to wire up correctly.
 2. If mutating data, you will need to call `useMutation`, `useQueryClient`, and `useCoderApi` in tandem\*.
-3. We recommend not manually setting the auth fallback updating the
+The plugin exposes a `CODER_QUERY_KEY_PREFIX` constant that you can use to group all Coder queries together.

 We highly recommend **not** fetching with `useState` + `useEffect`, or with `useAsync`.
 Both face performance issues when trying to share state.
 See [ui.dev](https://www.ui.dev/)'s wonderful [_The Story of React Query_ video](https://www.youtube.com/watch?v=OrliU0e09io) for more info on some of the problems they face.